miikanissi/fullstackopen2021/README.md

 This repository contains my assignment submissions for Helsinki University Full Stack Open 2021 ([https://fullstackopen.com/en/](https://fullstackopen.com/en/)).

-The course is an introductory course on Modern JavaScript-based Web Development.
+The course is on Modern JavaScript-based Web Development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.

-The course also contains a section on GraphQL, a modern alternative to REST APIs and TypeScript, an open-source typed superset of JavaScript that compiles to plain JavaScript.
+The course also contains additional sections for the following:
+  - GraphQL, a modern alternative to REST APIs.
+  - TypeScript, an open-source typed superset of JavaScript that compiles to plain JavaScript.
+  - React Native, an open-source UI software framework to create native mobile applications using JavaScript.
+  - Docker Containers, an open platform for developing, shipping, and running applications by virtualizing the operating system of the computer on which it is installed and running.

 ## Parts